 Customer Preferences for Callback vs. Waiting on Hold

-Also called telephone service factor (TSF).
-Service level is expressed as X percentage of contacts answered in Y seconds.
+Also called the telephone service factor (TSF).
+Service level is one of the oldest and most revered contact center metrics.
+It’s expressed as X percentage of contacts answered in Y seconds.

 Your target service level should be based on what your call center can reasonably achieve, given your staffing level and the expected call volume.
 So let’s say you have assembled the necessary data, how exactly do you get from staffing numbers and call volume numbers to service level numbers?
 The answer is with the lost art of Erlang, used to determine the number of agents required to staff a call center, given a desired call volume and probability of queuing.